Let’s Move To Jersey

 The island is made up of 12 parishes, each of which has a different feel.
 Those looking for privacy tend to steer towards country houses and restored farmhouses with sea views, a few miles from the coast, while the flashiest houses are on the south-west coast.
 ‘There’s been a flurry of activity for homes around £3m in this part of the island,’ O’Brien continues.
 ‘Buyers at this level will probably spend another million or two making the property exactly how they want it.’

 There is also increasing demand, according to Margaret Thompson of Fine & Country Jersey, for turnkey homes in the west of the island.
 Top Jersey developer and lifestyle concierge DiCasa, recently completed four sumptuous residences for high-net-worth buyers, which will be sold fully furnished.
 The company takes care of every aspect of clients’ relocation – including finding the right car, school, healthcare and private charter jet.

-In the wake of the coronavirus pandemic, Thompson is convinced that Jersey will only become more popular, attracting those who value community, space and easy access to Britain and Europe.
+In the wake of the pandemic, Thompson is convinced that Jersey will only become more popular, attracting those who value community, space and easy access to Britain and Europe.
 ‘We have a warm climate, clean beaches and friendly people,’ Thompson says.
 ‘And you’ll pay less tax.’
 The best of all worlds, surely?